 To refer to the current file (the one where the debugger is located), you can use the Debug.getfilename() method.
 Similarly, the current line number is accessed using the Debug.getlinenumber() method.
 Using these functions, you can set a breakpoint at a line-offset from the current position.
-For example...

-'''
+For example will break at 4 lines after the current line.

 Debug.breakline(Debug.getfilename(), Debug.getlinenumber()+4)

-'''